leogaggl/betterforboothby/content/blog/4-gaming-agrifood-lobby.md

 This is why we need a community-backed independent.

 An independent representative doesn't have to answer to a party that takes millions in donations from these very industries.
-They are free to listen to the evidence and vote for what's best for the people of Boothby.
+They are free to listen to the evidence and vote for what's best for the people of the Electorate of Boothby.

 They can fight for:
 *   Real gambling reform that reduces harm.